ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S05a-defi/M5c-rfqs/L1/index.md

 Makers submit their prices to trade.
 Takers are counterparties who wish to start a trade.

-Instead of talking to each Maker, the Taker sends a request to the Indexer who aggregates the different Makers for Takers.
+Instead of talking to each Maker, the Taker sends a request to the Indexer, who aggregates the different Makers for Takers.

-This negotiation is done off-chain via RPC (remote process calls){target=\_blank}, making it resistant to flashbots searching the mempool for front run, Miner Extractable Value and other shenanigans.
+This negotiation is done off-chain via RPC (remote process calls){target=\_blank}, making it resistant to flashbots searching the mempool for frontrunning opportunities, Miner Extractable Value and other shenanigans.

 ![airswap-indexer-flow](/docs/img/S05/airswap-indexer-flow.png)